jasperhajonides/bids_brognition/README.md

 ## Formatting files according to BIDS.

-Open the file `BIDS_MEEG_BEH.py` in this repository.
-Now that that is out of the way, the fun can begin.
-This should be relatively straightforward:
+This is a good moment to download the BIDS_scripts folder in this repository, if you haven't already.
+Below, I'll go through some of the functions below but if you're bold you can just run the lines in that script and ignore the below.

 0. Load packages: